 - Partners

 - Context

 - Objective

-- Scope documents
+- Scope documents.

 (in particular, what is NOT to be done)

-Readable without any other documents.
+- Readable without any other documents.

-But enough details to get an idea of the full picture.
+- But enough details to get an idea of the full picture.

+- Use of product (from the end-user's point of view)

+- Examples (from this derive)

+- Users

-- Functionality (from the end-user's point of view) - Users - Use cases (as text, not necessarily as diagrams) - Main data (in our case "modelling concepts", "extra 3D info") - Platform (HW/SW) - Glossary of main terms rough
+- Use cases (as text, not necessarily as diagrams)

+- Main data (in our case "indoor climate domain")

+- Platform (HW/SW)

+- Glossary of main terms